-It can be seen in the diagrams (Figs. 12, 13) that the linear variable transformation (which is applying the proper scaling) of these shifted E-bundle curves (red lines) fits well to the measured ones regarding both the rising and the falling branches of the curves.
+It can be seen in the diagrams (Figs. 12, 13) that the linear variable transformation (that is applying the proper scaling) of these shifted E-bundle curves (red lines) fit well to the measured ones regarding both the rising and the falling branches of the curves.

-The results of the measurements and modeling and model based analysis are summarized in Table 5.
+The results of measurements, modeling, and model based analysis are summarized in Table 5.